Alternatives to Domestic Aggression – an intervention program for men who use intimate violence, Ann Arbor, MI.

 Men Stopping Violence – founded in 1982 based on the premise that men can work together with women to end men's violence against women.
 When MSV opened its doors, there was little being done to change the behavior of men who battered women.
 Over the years, MSV's methodology was carefully developed, tested, reviewed, and refined.
 This careful approach has established Men Stopping Violence as a national leader in the field of ending men's violence against women.
 While Men Stopping Violence works with individual men who batter, we are a social change organization.
 We know that lasting change involves challenging and changing the social norms and institutions that actively or implicitly condone and promote violence against women, Decatur, GA.

-Mid-Atlantic Addiction Training Institute at Indiana University of Pennsylvania – a consortium of academic and professional experts in the field of alcohol abuse treatment, domestic violence intervention, and related mental health issues, Indiana, PA.
+Mid-Atlantic Research and Training Institute for Community and Behavioral Health at Indiana University of Pennsylvania – a consortium of academic and professional experts in the field of alcohol abuse treatment, domestic violence intervention, and related mental health issues, Indiana, PA.

 New York Model for Batterer Programs, New York, NY.